 Dorset Floating Bear, 1971, oil on masonite, 244 x 109cm, SOLD

-In the late 1960’s when the director of the National Gallery of Canada could not undertake nor cancel a tour he had arranged to visit the peoples of Canada’s north he asked Bloore if he would go in his stead.
-It was, Ron knew, the chance of a lifetime and his first wondrous trip to the arctic.
-After the extensive and intensive tour Bloore produced many official reports and scholarly writings, book contributions, reviews and magazine articles, including a long feature article in a large special issue of artscanada devoted to “The Eskimo World” (Dec.’71-Jan.’72), all pleading for a civilized respect the culture could, of course, never receive.
+In the late 1960’s when the director of the National Gallery of Canada could not undertake nor cancel a tour he had arranged to visit the peoples of Canada’s north he asked Bloore to go in his stead.
+After the extensive and intensive tour Bloore produced official reports, scholarly essays, book contributions, magazine articles and reviews.
+Especially important was a long feature article in a large special issue of artscanada devoted to “The Eskimo World” (Dec.’71-Jan.’72), in which Bloore pleaded for a civilized respect for the culture.

-Below in the centre, is a superb photo by the legendary photographer Eberhart Otto.
-Otto had accompanied Bloore on a second trip to Baffin Island for artscanada magazine and was, according to the painter, the only man who could shoot his works properly.
-It is the two star Bear that hung in the widely travelled show Ronald Bloore, Sixteen Years, 1958-74.
-This image was reproduced in colour in the catalogue - the only colour image in it - and in artscanada magazine.
-To take the shot they floated the work out on the grass in the field beside Stong House which served as Bloore’s studio on the York University campus from 1966 to ’85.
-It presents the painting as a sculpture, reminding us of the many implications of that aspect of Bloore’s approach - the fact that these oil paint surfaces are carved with hand tools and sanded by machine.
+Above in the centre, is a photo by the legendary photographer Eberhart Otto.
+Otto accompanied Bloore on his second trip to Baffin Island which was for artscanada magazine.
+He was, according to the painter, the only man who could shoot his works properly.
+This is the Bear that hung in the widely travelled exhibition Ronald Bloore, Sixteen Years, 1958-74.
+The work was loaned to that show by the Art Gallery of Ontario.
+This photograph was reproduced in colour in the catalogue - the only colour image in it - and also in artscanada magazine.
+To take the shot they set the work up like a monolith in the field beside Stong House, Bloore’s studio on the York University campus.
+It presents the painting as a sculpture, highlighting the fact that these oil paint surfaces are carved with hand tools and sanded by machine.

 Byzantine Light VIII, Sept.
 18 1975, oil on masonite, 53 x 76cm